 Luke: 90 A.D.

 The Gospel of Mark is an anonymous document.
-From the standpoint of internal evidence, we must admit we do not really know who the author is.
+From the standpoint of internal evidence, the author is not identified.
 No copies of this gospel identify Mark as the author.

 It will be fun to preach from Mark this year imagining that we are perhaps hearing Peter’s memoirs.
 If these are the recollections of the dying chief apostle, from where are they written?
 The popular view is Rome.
 Irenaeus says Mark is written in Rome, but some suggest this is guesswork on Irenaeus’ part, based on 1 Peter 5:13: “Your sister church in Babylon, chosen with you, sends you greetings, and so does my son Mark.”